a bit on the whacky side

 This goes on over 223 well-paced pages in my German paperback edition, a refined and very smooth read.

-During the remaining 170 pages, the travelogue gets put on hold, while Chatwin takes his time to elaborate a certain pet theory: the nomadic nature of man.
+During the remaining 170 pages, the travelogue stops, while Chatwin takes his time to elaborate a pet theory: the nomadic nature of man.
 “Whatever happened to the storyline?”
-I hear myself mumbling, while I’m shuffling through page after page filled with hints and evidence that Chatwin gathered up to support his point: All men must walk.
+I hear myself mumbling while I’m wading through page after page filled with hints and evidence that Chatwin gathered to support his point: All men must walk.

 the obnoxious side of Bruce Chatwin